 Just like the other cellular cameras, you will need a SIM card to connect the camera without using the WiFi.
 The good thing is that it already comes free with the package.
 You also get to enjoy 3 months free of mobile data and cloud storage.
 From there, you will have to decide on a subscription to continue using the services.

 As another option, the local SD card storage is a nice alternative to cloud storage options!

 Nubo comes with 720p resolution video if you opt to use your cellular data for monitoring.
 That's a bit low though for modern cameras.
 Other features of the camera however include motion detection, live video feed, two-way talk, and night vision LEDs.

 CAMSCURA WIFI B-LINK SECURE CELLULAR CAMERA SYSTEM

-The B-Link secure camera is another one of the low-cost cellular cameras that operates on 4G LTE network.
+Another option is the B-Link secure camera, another low-cost cellular cameras that operates on 4G LTE network.
 The good thing about this camera is that you can expect less data throttling since the bandwidth is prioritized for video traffic, thus your videos are highly optimized.
 Your videos are also backed up in case of power or network failure via the 32GB microSD (you can even extend this for up to 64GB).

-UTILITY BOX HIDDEN CAMERA WITH B-LINK ONBOARD
+Brickhouse UTILITY BOX HIDDEN CAMERA WITH B-LINK ONBOARD

 EYE TRAX RANGER FIXED WIRELESS CAMERA